lab-antwerp-1/Group1-HTML_CSS/planning/development_strategy.md

 ***

-1- Tiltle:
+1- Title:
-the user wants to see a title. the user wants to see the tiltle between 2 trees.
+the user wants to see a title. the user wants to see the title between 2 trees.

 **Issues:**